What is Making Tax Digital?

 The main changes that we will see from MTD are that:

 Firstly tax returns will all be completed digitally.
-Already, every small business owner and individual tax payer can register for their online account and access it in order to check their records and manage their details with HMRC.
+Already, every small business owner and an individual taxpayer can register for their online account and access it in order to check their records and manage their details with HMRC.
 To file your tax return digitally, you will be required to use certain types of software which we will discuss in more detail later on.

 Secondly, the annual tax return will be scrapped and instead be replaced with quarterly tax submissions in which you will need to declare your income tax and national insurance obligation.
 It is not the case that you will need to submit a full tax return four times a year, but rather, submit more accurate updates more regularly to HMRC.
 This will mean that you will no longer have to wait until the end of the tax year to know how much tax you have to pay.